-The central campus of Motlow State Community College is located on 185 acres of beautifully wooded land in Moore County.
-It is approximately 5 miles from Tullahoma via either State Route 55 or State Route 130, approximately 8 miles from Lynchburg via State Route 55, and approximately 12 miles from Shelbyville via State Route 130.
+The original, central campus of Motlow State is located on 187 acres of beautifully wooded land in Moore County.
+It is approximately five miles from Tullahoma via either State Route 55 or State Route 130, approximately eight miles from Lynchburg via State Route 55, and approximately 12 miles from Shelbyville via State Route 130.
 Other locations include: